 - Using strategies such as writing to help make sense of everything

-While navigating the legal and emotional hurdles of a separation, you will have some good days and some bad days.
-Start setting up your future with confidence by seeking the help of an experienced divorce lawyer.
+While navigating the legal and emotional hurdles of a divorce, you will have some good days and some bad days.
+Fortunately, you can face the end of your year with confidence by seeking professional legal help.